 Yes.
 There are medical marijuana dispensaries in Ann Arbor.
 Section 7:603 of Chapter 96 of the Ann Arbor Code of Ordinance allows the establishment of medical marijuana provisioning centers, also called medical marijuana dispensaries, in the city.

 Yes.
 You can buy cannabis from online weed dispensaries in Ann Arbor.
+Some of these dispensaries are also licensed to deliver weed orders to home addresses.

 When visiting a dispensary in Ann Arbor, you can expect to be asked to show valid government-issued identification to prove that you are over the age of 21.
 If you are between 18 and 21 and want to make purchases at a dispensary in Ann Arbor, you will need to bring valid government identification, such as a driver's license or Michigan-issued ID, as well as your medical marijuana card.
 Note that recreational cannabis use is still illegal under federal law, meaning you cannot use a credit card to make purchases at a dispensary.
 Instead, you will need to bring cash with you.